Bischoffen: Niederweidbach's history

 After its first documentary mention in the Codex Eberhardi in 802 as "Weidenbach", the village was divided into two, Oberweidbach and Niederweidbach, in the 14th century, much as had been done with neighbouring Bischoffen.
 In 1432, the villages were granted to the House of Solms-Hohensolms, and passed to the Count of Solms-Hohensolms in 1606.
 As of 1628, they belonged to the Landgraviate of Hesse-Darmstadt.

 Politics

 Municipal council

 The municipal elections on 26 March 2006 yielded the following results:

 Note: FWG is a citizens' coalition.

 Coat of arms

 Bischoffen's civic coat of arms might heraldically be described thus: A bend wavy argent, above, in azure the crook of a bishop's crozier sinister Or, below, in vert an inverted scallop shell Or.

-The wavy bend stands for the river Aar, which flows through the community.
-The crook stands for the community's name (from German Bischof – bishop).
+The wavy bend stands for the river Aar, which flows through the municipality.
+The crook stands for the municipality's name (from German Bischof – bishop).
 The scallop shell stands for Saint James the Great, Niederweidbach's patron saint, whose traditional symbol is this shell.